alohaia/hugo-theme-daisilia/README.md

 - A variety of [shortcodes](#shortcodes)
 - Useful widgets, see the [demo](https://daisilia.com) for more details.

+## Config

+Note that enabling `music` will cause a small problem for non-English writers: the anchors with non-English id will not be navigated correctly.

 ## Shortcodes

 ### `bilibili` & `youtube`